Rubiaceae: Flower biology

-Most Rubiaceae are zoophilous.
+Most members of the Rubiaceae are zoophilous, pollinated mainly by insects.
 Entomophilous species produce nectar from an epigynous disk at the base of the corolla tube to attract insects.
 Ornithophily is rare and is found in red-flowered species of Alberta, Bouvardia, and Burchellia.
 Anemophilous species are found in the tribes Anthospermeae and Theligoneae and are characterized by hermaphroditic or unisexual flowers that exhibit a set of specialized features, such as striking sexual dimorphism, increased receptive surface of the stigmas and pendulous anthers.

-Although most Rubiaceae species are hermaphroditic, outbreeding is promoted through proterandry and spatial isolation of the reproductive organs.
-More complex reproductive strategies include secondary pollen presentation, heterodistyly, and unisexual flowers.
+Although most Rubiaceae species are hermaphroditic, outbreeding is promoted through sequential hermaphroditism and spatial isolation of the reproductive organs.
+More complex reproductive strategies include secondary pollen presentation, heterostyly, and unisexual flowers.

 Secondary pollen presentation (also known as stylar pollen presentation or ixoroid pollen mechanism) is especially known from the Gardenieae and related tribes.
-The flowers are proterandrous and the pollen is shed early onto the outside of the stigmas or the upper part of the style, which serve as a 'receptaculum pollinis'.
+The flowers are proterandrous and the pollen is shed early onto the outside of the stigmas or the upper part of the style, which serve as a pollen receptacle.
 Increased surface area and irregularity of the pollen receptacle, caused by swellings, hairs, grooves or ridges often ensure a more efficient pollen deposition.
 After elongation of the style, animals transport the pollen to flowers in the female or receptive stage with exposed stigmatic surfaces.
-A pollen catapult mechanism is present in the genera Molopanthera and Posoqueria (tribe Posoquerieae) that projects a spherical pollen mass onto visiting sphingidae.
+A pollen catapult mechanism is present in the genera Molopanthera and Posoqueria (tribe Posoquerieae) that projects a spherical pollen mass onto visiting hawk moths.

-Heterodistyly is another mechanism to avoid inbreeding and is widely present in the family Rubiaceae.
+Heterostyly is another mechanism to avoid inbreeding and is widely present in the family Rubiaceae.
 The tribes containing the largest number of heterostylous species are Spermacoceae and Psychotrieae.
 Heterostyly is absent in groups that have secondary pollen presentation (e.g. Vanguerieae).

 Unisexual flowers also occur in Rubiaceae and most taxa that have this characteristic are dioecious.
-The two flower morphs are however difficult to observe as they are rather morphologically similar; male flowers have a pistillode with the ovaries empty and female flowers have empty, smaller anthers (staminodes).
-Flowers that are morphologically hermaphrodite, but functionally dioecious are for example found in Pyrostria.
+The two flower morphs are however difficult to observe as they are rather morphologically similar; male flowers have a rudimentary pistil with the ovaries empty and female flowers sterile or rudimentary stamens with empty anthers.
+Flowers that are morphologically hermaphrodite, but functionally dioecious occur in Pyrostria.